 The Documentary, Essentially, Also Failed

 Whether the result of continued racism or, more likely, technical issues and money, Starzenski’s documentary has never found a distributor.
-In four years, it has only been shown at a few film festivals and EMS conferences.
+In the years since, it has only been shown at a few film festivals and EMS conferences.
 Starzenski won’t release it on the Internet, since then it will be pirated and he’ll have no chance of getting distribution or recover his investment to make the film.
 That is a horrible shame: the story needs to get out to a wider audience.
 The record needs to be corrected.

 It was a true honor to meet the two representatives from the original paramedic squad — the pioneers who did the work to create a true profession in prehospital care, only to be forgotten.